 Home office expenses fall under the term “business expenses”, which must be wholly and exclusively for the purpose of the business.
-But how do you differentiate what is used for personal and business purposes in your home?
+But what about expenses used for personal reasons and business reasons?

-Firstly, there is no need to have two separate bills.
-In general, you need to estimate the percentage of the reasonable business use and then you can claim that amount as a business expense.
+- No need to have two separate bills.
+In general, you need to estimate the percentage of reasonable business use and claim it as a business expense.

-We go through examples of these below but if you would like specific advice on claiming expenses, get in touch with our Client Services Team who are always happy to help with queries.
+We go through examples of some home office expenses below, but if you would like specific advice on claiming expenses, get in touch with our Client Services Team who are here to help with queries.

 Telephone and broadband